57656E6474/pokequest/README.md

 ## Features
 - **Battle System**: Engage in turn-based battles with wild Pokémon.
 - **Stats Display**: Check your Pokémon's current stats and available moves during battle.
+- **Inventory Management**: View your inventory during battles and manage items like potions.
 - **Gold Rewards**: Earn gold based on the difficulty of the opponent after each victorious battle.
 - **Random Encounters**: Face a variety of wild Pokémon during your journey.
 - **Simple CLI Interface**: Easy-to-use command-line interface for a seamless experience.